dsharlet/array/README.md

 -----

 This library provides a multidimensional array class for C++, with the following design goals:
-* Enabling specification of array parameters as compile-time constants, enabling significantly more efficient code generation in some cases.
+* Enable specification of array parameters as compile-time constants, enabling significantly more efficient code generation in some cases.
-* Providing an API following the conventions of the C++ STL where possible.
+* Provide an API following the conventions of the C++ STL where possible.
 * Minimal dependencies and requirements (the library is currently a single header file, and depends only on the C++ STL).

 The library uses some ideas established in other existing projects, such as [numpy](https://numpy.org/doc/1.17/reference/arrays.ndarray.html), [Halide](https://halide-lang.org/docs/class_halide_1_1_runtime_1_1_buffer.html), and [Eigen](http://eigen.tuxfamily.org).